-- 1. Consist of an unspecified number of senators selected by Faculty Senate. - 2.
-Formulate and recommend policies regarding admission, retention and graduation - 3. requirements; university catalogs and the academic calendar; incentives and academic awards to encourage scholarship; instructional standards and procedures, on and off campus; student employment and credit hour load regulations; new curricula, programs, and collaborative agreements; academic counseling, tutoring and honors program. - 4.
-Formulate and recommend policies regarding acquisition, distribution, and use of technology. - 5.
-Formulate and recommend policies regarding faculty development issues. - 6.
-Formulate and recommend policies and long-range plans concerning the library and other learning resources. - 7.
-Formulate and recommend policies, procedures, and long-range plans pertaining to student concerns and activities common to all divisions of the university, such as those relating to guidance, awards, discipline, health, employment, loans, intramural athletic activities, and the distribution of scholarships and financial awards and assistance. - 8.
+- 1. Consist of an unspecified number of senators selected by Faculty Senate. - Formulate and recommend policies regarding admission, retention and graduation requirements; university catalogs and the academic calendar; incentives and academic awards to encourage scholarship; instructional standards and procedures, on and off campus; student employment and credit hour load regulations; new curricula, programs, and collaborative agreements; academic counseling, tutoring and honors program. - 3 Formulate and recommend policies regarding acquisition, distribution, and use of technology. - 4.
+Formulate and recommend policies regarding faculty development issues. - 5.
+Formulate and recommend policies and long-range plans concerning the library and other learning resources. - 6.
+Formulate and recommend policies, procedures, and long-range plans pertaining to student concerns and activities common to all schools of the university, such as those relating to guidance, awards, discipline, health, employment, loans, intramural athletic activities, and the distribution of scholarships and financial awards and assistance. - 7.
 Make recommendations concerning changes in student regulations.